Defined contribution plan solutions

-Target date funds are becoming the most popular DC plan QDIA default option because they offer a sound investment strategy that simplifies retirement savings.
+Target date funds are becoming the most popular DC plan QDIA default option because they offer a sound investment strategy that helps streamline retirement savings.

-Depending on your plan, we can offer you:
+Depending on your DC plan, we can offer you:

 - Multi-manager Russell LifePoints® Institutional Target Date Funds¹